Seagate/cortx/doc/CORTX on JBOD.rst

 Statsd Configuration
 --------------------
 Run the below mentioned commands to start and enable the **statsd** service.
+This must be performed on every node.

 - **$ systemctl start statsd**